EatHeat/Demo_Widgets/README.md

 Licensed under WTFPL.

-Resd more about WTFPL here http://www.wtfpl.net/about/ .
+Read more about WTFPL here http://www.wtfpl.net/about/ .